mappingtools/mappingtools.github.io/docs/02-general/02-QuickRun.md

 ## Setup {#setup}

-To enable QuickRun, go to **Options > Preferences** and assign a hotkey to the **QuickRun hotkey** field.
+To enable QuickRun, go to **Preferences** and assign a hotkey to the **QuickRun hotkey** field.
 Now when you press the hotkey, it will run the tool which is currently open in Mapping Tools.

 `Alt+M` is a good hotkey to use since it doesn't interfere with the standard osu! editor hotkeys.